skip to main

 • Equity during participation

-• Through state of local disability councils
+• Through state and local disability councils

 • At public meetings for projects affecting your community